nigelrogasch/nibs-bids/nibs-bids-v6/non-invasive-brain-stimulation-v6.2.md

 * Interpretation

-	- StimID defines the stimulation-instance structure referenced by stim_id.
+	- StimulusID defines the stimulation-instance structure referenced by stimulus_id.

 	- The instance contains exactly one physical pulse (`PulseCount` = 1).